Xamarin Component Submission Guide

 We have no specific requirements for what the sample applications should do or show, but they should provide a good use case for your core libraries.
 The idea is to demonstrate to potential customers how to use your component and what it’s capabilities are.

 Creating a sample

-Use Xamarin Studio or Visual Studio to create a new Solution for the sample application on each platform you wish to support.
+Use Visual Studio to create a new Solution for the sample application on each platform you wish to support.
 These should be created in the relevant sub-folder of the samples folder.

 Guidelines for Samples Applications

 Below are some things to look out for when preparing your sample applications.

 - Create the sample application on each platform first, then added links to your core component code.

 - Make sure they build for every build configuration.
 The most common reason submissions are rejected is due to one or more build configurations failing to build.
 We check.